*This post may contain affiliate links. Read my disclosure here for more info*

 With nothing but a little mustard seed of faith and a vision, I started my official debt-free journey in September 2016 and I became debt-free on November 5th, 2020!

-I GOT SUPER SPECIFIC
+I GOT SUPER SPECIFIC ABOUT MY DEBT PAYOFF GOALS

 If you’re not specific about what you’re trying to accomplish then you’re going to get extremely overwhelmed.
 This is because you lack focus, making it difficult to spend intentionally.